graphql-nexus/nexus/docs/getting-started.md

 The rationale being that for most applications, the case of returning `null` to mask errors and still properly handle this partial response is exceptional, and should be handled as such by manually defining these places where a schema could break in this regard.

-If you find yourself wanting this the other way around, there is a `defaultNull` option for the `GQLiteralSchema` which will make all fields nullable unless `nullable: false` is specified during field definition.
+If you find yourself wanting this the other way around, there is a `defaultNull` option for the `buildSchema` which will make all fields nullable unless `nullable: false` is specified during field definition.

 This can also be configured on a per-type basis, using the `defaultNull` method on the type definition object.
 This comes in handy where you want to "mix" an `AbstractType` into an `ObjectType` and an `InputObjectType`, and the fields should be considered nullable by default on input, and required by default on output.